Practice Plus Group

 The GDPR is designed to replace the existing Data Protection Act 1998 and allow individuals to better control their personal data, as well as enable organisations to think harder about the privacy and controls they have on the data they hold and process about individuals.
 These modernised and unified rules will allow businesses to make the most of the opportunities and benefit from reinforced consumer trust.

-At Care UK, we are committed to being transparent about how we use your data and keep it safe, and will continue to provide accessible information to individuals in line with the UK Data Protection Regulations outlined in the General Data Protection Regulation (EU) 2016/679.
+At Practice Plus Group, we are committed to being transparent about how we use your data and keep it safe, and will continue to provide accessible information to individuals in line with the UK Data Protection Regulations outlined in the General Data Protection Regulation (EU) 2016/679.
 The most common way to provide this information is in a privacy notice.

 When you visit a website, it may send small files to your computer called cookies.
 These cannot be used to identify you personally, but can make the website work more efficiently for you by improving the time required to access pages and reducing the number of times you need to enter information.
 Cookies also enable website owners to understand how people are using the website so they can improve the online experience they provide.
 Most browsers can be programmed to reject cookies, or to warn you before you download them, however this may hamper your experience of the websites you visit.
 Information on how to manage cookies may be found in your browser’s help button, or in more detail on websites like cookies.insites.com.

-Below you can see which cookies we use, and why we have them.
+This table tells you more about what cookies we use, and why we have them.

 Purpose of processing personal information

-The purpose of Care UK processing your personal information/data is so we may provide you with an effective service.
-As a healthcare provider, Care UK delivers NHS services to you and must collect and use personal information about you.
+The purpose of Practice Plus Group processing your personal information/data is so we may provide you with an effective service.
+As a healthcare provider, Practice Plus Group delivers NHS services to you and must collect and use personal information about you.

 We follow NHS good practice and will: